 Wedding welcome bags are a special way to greet your guests as they arrive into town, to thank them, and to inform them of the upcoming events.
-I’m asked by all my brides if it’s necessary to provide guests with welcome bags, and for content suggestions.
+With years of experience being a Nevada and Colorado wedding planner, I’m often asked by all my brides if it’s necessary to provide guests with welcome bags, and for content suggestions.

 Here are my thoughts: